Eau Claire County youth report drinking alcohol mostly at home or a friend's home. Be sure it's NOT happening in your home!

 Talk about your decision to not allow underage drinking in your home or on your property, then show your commitment by joining the Parents Connecting Network.
 The network helps connect Eau Claire County parents who have made the same commitment you have.

-To find out more and how YOU can get involved, e-mail
+Contact us to find out more and how YOU can get involved: